Why Mitch McConnell Might Not Get a Donald Trump Reprieve

 It’s a similar scenario elsewhere.
 In January, stalwart Republican Sen. Rob Portman of Ohio announced he would retire at the end of his second term.
 A former lawyer and lobbyist for President George H.W.
 Bush and trade negotiator and budget chief of President George W. Bush, Portman’s pedigree is about as mainstream as they come.
 He has been the go-to adviser to Republican candidates on debate prep for decades, and used to throw the football on the tarmac with reporters when he was helping John McCain in 2008.
 Now he may end up being replaced by any number of bomb-throwers coming up through the ranks of the Ohio Republican Party, which has moved to model itself after Trump’s national movement.
 The state party’s former chairwoman and a former state Treasurer are expected to jockey for who is more Trumpian.

-In Pennsylvania, Trump loyalists are already trying to torpedo the chances of former Rep. Ryan Costello, a moderate Republican, to follow free-market purist Pat Toomey, who is also stepping down.
+In Pennsylvania, Trump loyalists are already trying to torpedo the chances of former Rep. Ryan Costello, a moderate Republican, to follow free-market purist Pat Toomey, who is also not seeking another term.
 In Alabama, Trump-appointed ambassador and Republican mega-donor Lynda Blanchard was the first to announce she was looking to replace retiring Sen. Richard Shelby, a former Appropriations Committee chair and one of best deal-makers in the Senate.
-And in North Carolina, where Sen. Richard Burr, a former chairman of the intelligence panel, is stepping down, former first daughter-in-law Lara Trump is said to be eyeing a run for the seat.
+And in North Carolina, where Sen. Richard Burr, a former chairman of the intelligence panel, is leaving politics at the end of this term, former first daughter-in-law Lara Trump is said to be eyeing a run for the seat.

-All five Senators set to step down are solid Republicans.
+All five Senators set to exit are solid Republicans.
 But Burr and Toomey voted to remove Trump from office during his second impeachment trial — grievous sins within the GOP’s base.
 And none of the five supported an effort on Jan.
 6 to overturn Trump’s Electoral College loss.
 Still, each faced the threat of a primary and the headache of it all left some, like Portman, openly disgusted with the direction of their party and D.C. partisanship.

 Meanwhile, Washington is still waiting to see if Senators Chuck Grassley of Iowa and Ron Johnson of Wisconsin will make themselves GOP retirements Number Six and Number Seven.